-How Politics Drives this Debate
+How Politics Drives This Debate

 Globalization brings people and businesses together through the international exchange of money, ideas, and culture, yet some critics say it adversely affects developed countries.
-U.S. President Donald Trump, for example, has been very vocal on his views of globalization and has taken a protectionist stance when it comes to free trade under agreements like NAFTA, calling for things like higher taxes on imports and fewer multinational trade agreements.
+U.S. President Donald Trump, for example, has been very vocal on his views of globalization and has taken a protectionist stance when it comes to free trade under agreements like NAFTA, calling for higher taxes on imports and fewer multinational trade agreements.

 No matter how much economists are quick to extol the universal benefits of globalization, some politicians demonize globalization as a force that takes away domestic jobs.
 These conflicting viewpoints have created a maelstrom of opinions and policies across developed countries that range from extreme protectionism through trade barriers, like President Trump's example, to complete openness.